 2018 Medicare coverage changes

-Changes to be aware of for 2018 included:
+Medicare changes to be aware of for 2018 include:

 - Starting in April 2018, Medicare beneficiaries will begin receiving new Medicare ID cards that don’t have Social Security numbers on them.
 This change was announced in September 2017, and it’s an effort to combat identity theft and fraud.
-The new cards, which will be mailed out over the course of a year (all beneficiaries will have them by April 2019), will have randomly generated ID numbers instead of Social Security numbers.
+The new cards, which will be mailed out over the course of a year (all beneficiaries will have them by April 2019, as required by the Medicare Access and CHIP Reauthorization Act—MACRA—of 2015), will have randomly generated ID numbers instead of Social Security numbers.
 You can continue to use your current card until your new one arrives.
 Once it does, you’ll want to destroy and securely dispose of your old one, and begin using the new one instead.

-Medicare recipients reaching the donut hole will benefit from better prescription drug discounts.
+Medicare recipients reaching the donut hole will benefit from better prescription drug discounts in 2018, and benefits will grow again in 2019.
 The gap in prescription drug coverage (the donut hole) starts when someone reaches the initial coverage limit ($3,750 in 2018), and ends when they have spent $5,000 (these thresholds are each $50 higher than they were in 2017).
 Prior to 2011, Medicare Part D enrollees paid the full cost of their medications while in the donut hole.
 But the ACA has been steadily closing the donut hole, and it will be fully closed by 2020.
 At that point, enrollees will pay just 25 percent of the cost of their drugs all the way up to the catastrophic coverage threshold.
-For 2018, while in the donut hole, enrollees will pay 35 percent of the cost of brand-name drugs (down from 40 percent in 2017) and 44 percent of the cost of generic drugs (down from 51 percent in 2017).
-The Medicare Part D deductible will be $405 in 2018, up slightly from $400 in 2017.
+For 2018, while in the donut hole, enrollees pay 35 percent of the cost of brand-name drugs (down from 40 percent in 2017) and 44 percent of the cost of generic drugs (down from 51 percent in 2017).
+The Medicare Part D maximum deductible is $405 in 2018, up slightly from $400 in 2017.

 - New income brackets for Part B enrollees with high incomes.
 As part of the Medicare payment solution that Congress enacted in 2015 to solve the “doc fix” problem, new income brackets were created to determine Part B premiums for high-income Medicare enrollees.
-The new brackets take effect in 2018.
+The new brackets took effect in 2018.
 For Medicare purposes, “high income” begins at $85,001 for a single individual, and $170,001 for a married couple.
-Enrollees with income between $85,001 and $107,000 ($170,001 and $214,000 for a married couple) won’t see any changes to their bracket.
-But enrollees with income above those limits may find that they are bumped into a higher bracket.
-The highest bracket (ie, with the highest Part B premium) will now apply to those with income above $160,000 ($320,000 for a married couple), whereas the highest bracket didn’t apply in 2017 until an enrollee’s income reached $241,000 ($428,000 for a married couple).
-The Medicare Part B premiums at each bracket level remain unchanged for 2018, but the income levels for most of the brackets have been reduced, meaning that some high-income Medicare benefiaries will end up in a higher bracket than they were in during prior years, even with the same income.
+Enrollees with income between $85,001 and $107,000 ($170,001 and $214,000 for a married couple) didn’t see any changes to their bracket.
+But enrollees with income above those limits may have found that they were bumped into a higher bracket at the start of 2018.
+The highest bracket (ie, with the highest Part B premium) now applies to those with income above $160,000 ($320,000 for a married couple), whereas the highest bracket didn’t apply in 2017 until an enrollee’s income reached $241,000 ($428,000 for a married couple).
+The Medicare Part B premiums at each bracket level remained unchanged for 2018, but the income levels for most of the brackets have been reduced, meaning that some high-income Medicare beneficiaries are in a higher bracket than they were in during prior years, even with the same income.

 Each year, most Medicare beneficiaries should receive their Annual Notice of Change (ANOC) and Evidence of Coverage (EOC) from their existing Medicare Advantage and Medicare Part D plan providers by Sept.
 30. CMS makes information available to the public on Medicare.gov in October.
 The Medicare website is also a tremendous asset for individuals with questions about Medicare rules, timelines, Medicare Part D, etc.